COVID-19 PPE Fraud Litigation Defense

 What Constitutes PPE Fraud During the COVID-19 Crisis?

 While hoarding PPE is one form of fraud that is high on the DOJ’s and DHHS’s radar, there are various other forms of PPE fraud that can lead to charges against companies and their owners and executives as well.
-Our federal defense attorneys are available to represent businesses and individuals in civil and criminal cases involving allegations such as:
+Our PPE fraud defense lawyers are available to represent businesses and individuals in civil and criminal cases involving allegations such as:

 1. Hoarding and Price Gouging PPE